AlAliMazen/Wordle-Game/README.md

 - Tests on the font includes using small capital i and small l like in Illuminate, for example.

 ### Imagery

-🚀 **merit & beyond**
-Two main images I have brough from Pexels for using as Background for the 404 page.
+Two main images I have brought from Pexels for using as Background for the 404 page.
 These images are also hat the topic which is related in a way or another on brainstorming for guessing words.

 ### Animations and Transitions
-🚀 **merit & beyond**

 - I have implemented the transform attribute from JavaScript to give the game board special effect after a word is submitted.
 The row gets colored and then it rotates from 0 to 90 to 180 to 360

-- After the game ends regardless if player has won the game or lost, the on-screen keyboard key gets the same totating effect from the game board to be restted.
+- After the game ends regardless if player has won the game or lost, the on-screen keyboard key gets the same rotating effect from the game board to be reset them.

 ## Design Elements
-🚀 **merit & beyond**

-While player playes the game, it is possible to switch the backgrund music on or off.
-The icon of volumn in at the top game screen is connected to a JS function that turns backgriund music on and off.
+While player plays the game, it is possible to switch the background music on or off.
+The icon of volume in at the top game screen is connected to a JS function that turns background music on and off.
 The Icon itself will also be changed reflecting the status of the music.
 Based on the status of music, the corresponding icon will be shown.

 ## Wireframes
-🚀 **merit & beyond**

-Wireframes are done using the Balsamiq software licesned by Code Institute and I have made a wireframe for **desktop** and **mobile devices** and both can be found under the assets/wireframes .
+Wireframes are done using the Balsamiq software licensed by Code Institute and I have made a wireframe for **desktop** and **mobile devices** and both can be found under the assets/wireframes on the repo itself.

 ### Features
-🚨**Required**

 Right from the beginning when the game loads, it starts by showing user a set of instructions on how ot play and what color has which meaning.
 After touching or clicking on **OK** button, the game board and the on-screen keyboard  and in the middle there is a scoring calculation tracker.

 ### Implemented Features
-🚨**Required**

 - Instruction window: When game load at the first stage, it opens up with a how-to-play instructions.
-This window is connected to Javascript file through a ducntion responsible to hide this window and show the game UI.
+This window is connected to Javascript file through a function responsible to hide this window and show the game UI.

-- On the top of the gameboard there are two incons on is lillte i circle used to show the instructions and hide the whole game UI elements and hid it again to show the game UI.
+- On the top of the game board there are two icons on is little i circle used to show the instructions and hide the whole game UI elements and hid it again to show the game UI.

-- Next to the instructions icon there is a volum icon.
+- Next to the instructions icon there is a volume icon.
 When clicked a background music will start playing help player to listen to music while playing.
-The same icon is also used to pause the backgriund music.
+The same icon is also used to pause the background music.

-- Gamebaord: a grid UI of 5 squares and 6 rows.
-Whenever player is ready with aguess of a word, player can click on **Submit** key to check the typed word against the random selected word.
+- Game board: a grid UI of 5 squares and 6 rows.
+Whenever player is ready with a guess of a word, player can click on **Submit** key to check the typed word against the random selected word.

-- Coloring Gameboard: when letter is at right position, square will be turned into green.
+- Coloring Game board: when letter is at right position, square will be turned into green.
 When letter is at wrong position but still included in the random word, square will be turned into yellow.
 When letter is not included in the random word, square will be turned into gray.

 - Play again button: This button is going to be shown only when either play wins the game at what ever row, or when player loses without guessing the right word. **Play again** button is used to reset both game board and the on-screen keyboard.

 - Notifications: There are 3 notification while game is running.
-First one is when user has guesed the random word using 'window.aler()' built in function.
+First one is when user has guessed the random word using 'window.alert()' built in function.
 The second notification is when player loses the game, a notification will be shown telling user that game is over and what the random word is.
 The last notification is shown when the size of the browser or device dimension.

-- On-screen keyboard: The keyboard is used to get the letter into the gameboard squares.
+- On-screen keyboard: The keyboard is used to get the letter into the game board squares.
 The Keyboard get also colored when player has guessed right letter at right position, right letter at wrong position or not included letter to avoid these letter on the next try.

-- Animation of both game board and keyboard: When a word is submitted the row on the gameboard is rotated and gets colored from side of Javascript implemention CSS code.
-The same animation is applied to the keyboard keys after **play again** button.
+- Animation of both game board and keyboard: When a word is submitted the row on the game board is rotated and gets colored from side of Javascript implementing CSS code.
+The same animation is applied to the keyboard keys after **play again** button is clicked.

 - Scoring: since we have a word of 5 letters, player will get 20 points for each right letter at the right position.
 Only 10 points for a right letter at the right position.
 If player gets the right word from the first try, s/he will get 100 point + 105.
 The 105 is so aggregated the player will lose 5 points for each row (which is considered a try) (5+10+15+20+25+2+30 =105).

 ## Future Features
-🚀 **merit & beyond**

 - One of the future feature which I would like to implement when completing the database module it to link this game to a central database and add statistics to the game to show results between different player from all over the globe.